Frederik Meijer Gardens & Sculpture Park

 Frederik Meijer Gardens & Sculpture Park is a 158 acre botanical garden, art museum, and outdoor sculpture park located in Grand Rapids Township, Michigan, United States.
 Opened in 1995, Meijer Gardens quickly established itself in the Midwest as a major cultural attraction jointly focused on horticulture and sculpture.

 Meijer Gardens and Sculpture Park includes a tropical conservatory, an 8-acre Japanese garden, major works of modern and contemporary sculpture on the grounds and indoors, along with a series of outdoor gardens and nature trails.

 It is a well attended cultural site in Michigan, having attracted 750,000 visitors annually between 2015 - 2017.
 Meijer Gardens has continued to grow its permanent collection of sculpture from major figures in Modern and Contemporary art while building additional structures for indoor and outdoor gardens.
-In 2018, the Frederik Meijer Gardens and Sculpture Park was included as one of "Eleven of the World's Greatest Sculpture Parks" by Artsy.
+In 2018, Meijer Gardens was included as one of "Eleven of the World's Greatest Sculpture Parks" by Artsy.
+In 2023, 2024, and 2025 USA Today voted the park the #1 Sculpture Park in the United States as part of their 10Best Readers Choice Awards.